Hyper Text Coffee Pot Control Protocol: Usage

-The status code 418 is sometimes returned by servers when blocking a request, instead of the more appropriate 403 Forbidden.
-Around the time of the 2021–2022 Russo-Ukrainian crisis, the Russian military website mil.ru returned the HTTP 418 status code when accessed from outside of Russia as a DDoS attack protection measure.
+The status code 418 is sometimes returned by servers when blocking a request, instead of the more appropriate 403 Forbidden, or 404 Not Found.

+Around the time of the 2022 Russian invasion of Ukraine, the Russian military website mil.ru returned the HTTP 418 status code when accessed from outside of Russia as a DDoS attack protection measure.
 The change was first noticed in December of 2021.